Last updated on September 19th, 2022 at 12:38 pm

-My best friend, who is a therapist for victims of sexual trauma, finally convinced me to tell my story at a Take Back the Night rally almost three years ago.
+My best friend, who is a therapist for victims of sexual trauma, convinced me to tell my trauma story at a Take Back the Night rally.

 The Dark Days

-The worst of it happened between ages 20 and 22, while I was in college.
+The worst of it happened between the ages of 20 and 22, while I was in college.